 Welcoming the stranger: Immigrants deserve our support, not scrutiny

-Philadelphia is not showing a great deal of brotherly love toward immigrants and their families.
-But people of faith are stepping forward to defend the rights of their hardworking brothers and sisters.
+In Philadelphia, people of faith are stepping forward to defend the rights of their hardworking brothers and sisters.

 Philadelphia, Pennsylvania is a city of great cultural diversity.
 I arrived here after working for 10 years with undocumented immigrants in Tennessee and Kentucky as a lay associate of the Glenmary Home Missioners.
 I knew I would continue to work with and for immigrants because of the profoundly deep experiences I had relating to them--that and the fact that I feel a deep connection with them being as I am the son of poor immigrants myself.